chickensmitten/js-basics/readme.md

 - For code examples on browser support with babel, browserlist, corejs, [click here](/20_browser-support-project/webpack.config.js)

 ## Grab Bag
+- For a JS basic practice project on how to share location with google map, [click here](/21_practice-js-basic-project/)
+1. first run `npm run build:dev`
+2. contains lessons on how to show and hide modal with oop classes
+3. contains lessons on how to implement google maps SDK. please note `google` is a global variable obtained from `<script>` with src in `maps.googleapis.com`
+4. use [open layers](/documentation/17_open-layers-instead-of-google-maps.md) if don't want to use google maps
 - To learn about MongoDB [click here](https://www.notion.so/MongoDB-Node-Driver-Node-js-Cheat-Sheet-30af79111465430980b7e7828c8e8f65).
 It contains how to create, read, filter, update, delete, CRUD, index, aggregate, geolocation, geospatial etc
 - MongoDB above also shows how to do pagination